Tulus1804/TA2008-UJIAN-ONLINE-BERBASIS-WEBSITE-DENGAN-ACAK-SOAL-PER-BAB/README.md

-# TA.2008-UJIAN-ONLINE BERBASIS WEBSITE DENGAN ACAK SOAL PER BAB
+# TA.2008 APLIKASI UJIAN ONLINE BERBASIS WEBSITE DENGAN ACAK SOAL PER BAB

 This application is made to fulfill one of the conditions graduation from D2 Informatics Engineering study program, PDD POLBAN.